Individual Permit Application Process

-In accordance with the DEC Permit Expediting Procedure, the standard review times for given categories of applications are as follows:
+In accordance with the DEC Permit Expediting Procedure, the standard review times for Aquatic Nuisance Control individual permit applications are as follows:

 Pesticides and chemicals other than pesticides: 180 days